Ingraham High School

 The 10th grade Smarter Balanced Assessments are a state required assessment that serves as one possible pathway to meeting your student’ Language Arts graduation requirements.
 10th grade students will be taking the English Language Arts SBA in their 10th grade Language Arts classes the week of April 21st -25th (the week after Spring Break).
 Make-up exams for the ELA Smarter Balanced assessment will take place the following week.

 Testing requires the use of a district provided laptop, so students should charge and bring their laptop to class that week.
-Use this link to access practice and training exams (just click the green sign in button, no other information needed, and follow the prompts): Practice Link
+Use this link to access practice and training exams (just click the green sign in button, no other information needed, and follow the prompts): SBA ELA Practice Test

 The Math SBA exam will take place the last week of May.
 If you have any questions, please reach out to Jennifer Luthe (Testing Coordinator) at jlluthe@seattleschools.org.